 And since you don’t have to do the marketing yourself – there is a sales team for that – they too can be an excellent source for new clients.

 Finally, you shouldn’t really have any downtime here.

-The sheer number of people passing through the doors at facilities like this means that in all likelihood, you will be seeing clients each and every day.
+The sheer number of people passing through the doors at facilities like this means that, in all likelihood, you will see clients each and every day.

-As in all things in life, there are some negatives too.
+As with all things in life, there are some negatives too.